 - Zinc: meat, shellfish, nuts, legumes, cheese

 It’s best to obtain these nutrients from a balanced diet made up of primarily whole foods.
-Still, supplements may be necessary in some cases.
+Still, for some people, supplements may be necessary.

-Before you begin taking supplements, consider having your nutrient levels checked by a qualified healthcare practitioner.
+Before you begin taking supplements, consider speaking with a healthcare professional.
 Over-supplementation of some nutrients could worsen hair loss (

 Stress and lifestyle